 So the differences between the various Greek manuscripts are minor, certainly in the literal meaning of the bible.
 The dead sea scrolls, discovered last century contain the whole book of Isaiah dated to before Christ.
 This version of the book of Isaiah in the scrolls is almost identical to the BHS version in the Codex Leningrad which dates around 1200 years later.
 Since there is no obvious reason to suppose that the scribes responsible for the Codex Leningrad did a more accurate job on Isaiah than they did on any other book, we can be confident that the BHS is a good representation of the original Hebrew text.

-With the recent discovery of the True Bible Code, not the Old Testament only ELS 'code' of Eli Rips and Michael Drosnin, but the symbolic code of the whole bible, and with a better understanding of the literal meaning of the bible, it may be possible to improve our determination of which Codices are the more accurate.
-To the extent we have done this so far we have found that the Vatican B Manuscript is the best Greek manuscript (it is also the oldest).
+With the recent discovery of the True Bible Code, not the Old Testament only ELS 'code' of Eli Rips and Michael Drosnin, but the symbolic code of the whole bible, and with a better understanding of the literal meaning of the bible, it IS possible to improve our determination of which Codices are the more accurate.
+To the extent we have done this so far we have found that the Alexandrinus appears the best Greek manuscript - see U915.

 So for the reasons above, or alternatively from one's faith that if God can create the universe and mankind, then he can ensure that a book is properly copied for a few thousand years.
 We assume that the BHS and the Vatican B, Sinaiticus, Alexandrinus, Tishcendorf and the UBS 4th edition text and the Nestle-Aland 28th edition test, the Hodges and Farstad Majority text and the Wescott & Hort text are all good enough for our purposes of understanding the bible and decoding it.
 For if God can preserve a seed, a blood line, from Eve to Mary to Jesus, uncorrupted for over 4,000 years, then he can certainly preserve a book, uncorrupted from the time of Jesus until today, a period of under 2,000 years.
 Although none of the above codices are perfect. for perfection we need to consider them all and apply the bible code to determine which parts are canonical and which parts are added, removed or corrupted.

 The most accurate non-interlinear English translations that we have seen are the New World Translation, published by the Watchtower and J. P. Green's Literal Version (Downloadable from this site).
 Neither is perfect, but they are both very good efforts in all the circumstances.
-The former being slightly corrupted towards Watchtower doctrine in the new testament, and being the work of many men and the latter the work of more or less one man!
+The former being slightly corrupted towards Watchtower doctrine in the new testament, and being the work of many men and the latter being the work of more or less one man and probably more accurate!
 The NWT is available online at www.watchtower.org/bible.
 The most common bibles in use today are the King James Version or the New King James Version in the UK, and the Revised Standard Version or the New Revised Standard Version in the US.
 The King James is largely based on the Tyndale Bible, which was first printed in 1535 whilst the author, William Tyndale, was in prison for his effrontery.
 The very first English translation of the holy scriptures was completed by John Wycliffe in 1382.
 William Tyndale based much of his work on the translation of Wycliffe, and was killed by the state as a result of laws past at the insistence of the Catholic Church for his efforts.
 At Tyndale's death he cried:

 Lord, open the King of England's eyes!